hansrune/HeatPumpControl/README.md

     <img src="images/HeatPumpCtrl-Wiring.jpg">
 </p>

-A normal visible LED can be used in series with the IR LED - just in case you want to see the activity
+A visible LED can be used in series with the IR LED - just in case you want to see the activity

 Any small platic DYI box that fits easily inside the heat pump should do: